Novak Djokovic: Political statements

 Following his victory in the first round of the 2023 French Open, Djokovic wrote "Kosovo is the heart of Serbia.
 Stop the violence" on the lens of a camera, in response to the recent clashes in Kosovo.
 The statement was criticized as inappropriate by France's then-minister of sports Amélie Oudéa-Castéra, with the Kosovo Olympic Committee asking the IOC to open disciplinary proceedings against the athlete.
 Djokovic later said he was against any kind of conflict but defended his statement by opining: "Especially as a son of a man born in Kosovo, I feel the need to give my support to our people and to the entirety of Serbia.
-Kosovo is our cradle, our stronghold, centre of the most important things for our country.
+Kosovo is our cradle, our stronghold, the centre of the most important things for our country.
 There are many reasons why I wrote that on the camera."

-During the 2024–2025 Serbian anti-corruption protests, Đoković openly supported protesting students and their demands in several occasions.
+During the 2024–2025 Serbian anti-corruption protests, Djokovic openly supported protesting students and their demands on several occasions.
 Because of this, he immediately received a backlash from the ruling politicians in Serbia.
 Former minister Zorana Mihajlović said that "Djokovic sided with those who commit violence in the country and who want an independent Kosovo", while government-affiliated Informer called him a "failed tennis player", and "a disgrace" who "supports violence".
-In April 2025, while publicly reading a letter he received from one child mentioning how the child loves watching Đoković, president Aleksandar Vučić declined to read Đoković's name, instead pronouncing "Nikola Jokić".
+In April 2025, while publicly reading a letter he received from one child mentioning how the child loves watching Đoković, Serbian President Aleksandar Vučić declined to read Djokovic's name, instead pronouncing "Nikola Jokić".

 Legacy

 "I believe that numbers are numbers and statistics are statistics and, in that sense, I think he [Djokovic] has better numbers than mine and that is indisputable.
-It is not beneath me nor do I have an ego big enough to try and disguise a reality that is not.
+It is not beneath me, nor do I have an ego big enough to try and disguise a reality that is not.
 This is the truth.
-The rest are tastes, inspiration, sensations that one player or the other may transmit to you, that you may like one or the other more.
-I think that with respect to titles, Djokovic is the best in history and there is nothing to discuss in that."
+The rest are tastes, inspiration, sensations that one player or the other may transmit to you, so that you may like one or the other more.
+I think that with respect to titles, Djokovic is the best in history, and there is nothing to discuss in that."

 — — Rafael Nadal on Djokovic's legacy.

 Djokovic is regarded by many observers, tennis players and coaches as the greatest tennis player of all time, primarily for his achievements across all top-level tournaments of the men's professional tour in addition to his time spent with the world No. 1 ranking.
 Some media outlets, including Reuters, Sports Illustrated, ESPN, Marca, Forbes, Tennis World USA, Australian Broadcasting Corporation, and Sporting News have named Djokovic the greatest male tennis player in history.